akosela/go-cs/README.md

      The cs utility exits 0 on success, and >0 if an error occurs.

 EXAMPLES
-     Run commands on hosts foo and bar:
+     Run a series of commands on hosts foo and bar:

            $ cs 'uptime; uname -a' foo bar

-     Run a command on multiple hosts specified in a file:
+     Run a command on multiple hosts specified in a hosts_file:

            $ cs -h hosts_file uptime